 Helping Your Child Develop Healthy Sleep Habits

-1. Establish a Consistent Routine
+1. Establish a Consistent Bedtime Routine

-3. Limit Screen Time Before Bed
+2. Limit Screen Time Before Bed

-4. Create a Sleep-Friendly Environment
+3. Create a Comfortable Sleep Environment

 Post a Comment